matackett/addmins/README.md

 # addmins

-An R package containing addins that are useful for Mine's workflow.
+An R package containing addins for RStudio.
+Forked from mine-cetinkaya-rundel/addmins